 45. Join Your Chamber of Commerce

-This one is all about becoming a part of the fabric of your community, and in turn, being the favoured restaurant of your area.
+This one is all about becoming a part of the fabric of your community, and in turn, being the favored restaurant in your area.

 Additionally, you can network with local businesses, and even host events at your restaurant.